The Corpus of Hittite Divinatory Texts (HDivT)

 49ID=49 --

-[Whi]le we were observing it,
+[Whi]le we were watching it

 50ID=50 --